Olivia’s Hunt - Ch 3

 I slid my legs to the floor and groaned, feeling every ache and scrape from my tumble.
 “A hot shower sounds fantastic.”

-I lifted the family Chaplet and slid the beads though my fingers.
+I lifted the Chaplet and slid the beads though my fingers.

 Dad’s white stones mixed with hers.
 Every four, then every two, then every other, until his were all alone.
 I twisted dad’s stones, letting his grief of loosing his mate blend with my loss of a mother.

-As the loop continued to slide through my hands, and the tears made it hard to see, the beads grew rough and I knew I was feeling my own unpolished obsidian rocks.
-Mine were raw, jet black stones.
+As the loop continued to slide through my hands, the tears made it hard to see.
+The pads of my fingers ran over beads that were still rough.
+My own unpolished obsidian rocks, raw, jet black stones.
 Unfinished, roughly cut, and some still sharp edged.
 My stones reminded us I was young, untrained, and rough at the edges.
 These beads would be removed and tumbled smooth along with my mate’s unfinished beads.

 The thought of taking apart the family Chaplet brought a fresh wave of sobs rushing at me.
 I leaned on the dresser, praying for the strength.
-At seventeen, and newly Chosen, I’d expected to have the next three to five years with my mom, learning how to manage the wolf inside me.
-She was the one who was supposed to help me understand and recognize the voice of the Creator.
-Ultimately, those were all things my father could teach me.
+At seventeen, and newly Chosen, I’d expected to have the next three to five years with Mom, learning how to manage the wolf inside me.

 'Olivia’s Hunt' is unpublished and unedited.
 These stories may or may not be complete and may end on a cliffhanger.
 All works are the sole property of Michelle Bolanger and published through Risen Fiction.
 Copyright 2025 Michelle Bolanger.
 All rights reserved.
 No portion of this work may be copied or reproduced without written consent from the author.